Sitecore/MVP-Site/README.md

 ### Deploy Sitecore application instances

+Deploy the Sitecore application instances using the following command.

 `kubectl apply -f .\k8s\specs\`

 (Wait for all deployments to show 'green' in the dashboard)

 ### Update local hosts file
-Get the external IP assigned by the ingress with the following command
+Finally we ca get the external IP assigned by the ingress with the following command

 `kubectl get service -l app=nginx-ingress --namespace ingress-basic`

 Update your hosts file for the external IP for the following Host  names

-- cm.globalhost
+- <<EXTERNAL_IP>> cm.globalhost
-- cd.globalhost
+- <<EXTERNAL_IP>> cd.globalhost
-- id.globalhost
+- <<EXTERNAL_IP>> id.globalhost